 In an instant, a brain injury can change your entire life for the worse.
 Even more minor injuries can have lingering effects, and more severe ones can lead to permanent damage.
 If this has happened to you as a result of someone else’s negligence, you deserve a chance of receiving compensation.

-At Morgan & Morgan, our Philadelphia attorneys have years of experience handling claims against persons and companies whose negligence resulted in a traumatic brain injury (TBI).
-In the process, we’ve gotten clients compensation for their medical expenses, lost wages, and more.
+At Morgan & Morgan, our brain injury attorneys have years of experience handling claims against persons and companies whose negligence resulted in a traumatic brain injury (TBI).
+In the process, we’ve recovered compensation on behalf of our clients for their medical expenses, lost wages, and more.

 Have you or a loved one suffered a brain injury?
-Find out if one of our brain injury attorneys in Philadelphia may be able to help seek compensation for your losses by filling out our free case review form.
+Find out if a lawyer in our Philadelphia office may be able to help by filling out a free case review form.